ktor-doc-jp/ktor-doc-jp/pages/features/websockets.md

     fun close(reason: CloseReason)

     // Convenience method equivalent to `outgoing.send(frame)`
-    suspend fun send(frame: Frame) // Enqueue frame, may suspend if outgoing queue is full.
-May throw an exception if outgoing channel is already closed so it is impossible to transfer any message.
+    suspend fun send(frame: Frame) // Enqueue frame, may suspend if the outgoing queue is full.
+May throw an exception if the outgoing channel is already closed, so it is impossible to transfer any message.

     // The call and the context
     val call: ApplicationCall